-Because Lulu (and any print-on-demand service) needs to print documents with full bleed, if you create the file at its final size, our automated review system would have to ADD the bleed margin.
+Lulu (and any print-on-demand service) must print documents with full bleed.
+If you create the file at its final size, our automated review system will ADD the bleed margin.
 That small increase in page size (0.125 inches on each side) is just plain white or cream paper.
 Ideally, that extra paper is trimmed away entirely.

 Full Bleed and Print-Ready Files

 In fact, the solution here is ridiculously simple.
 Ready for this?

 Always create your file’s page size for full bleed printing.

 Bam.
 You’re covered.
 Your print-on-demand product is sized correctly from the very first moment.

 - Select File > Page Setup and assign a page size 0.25 inches larger than the final size.
 Be sure to save this custom page size (I like to go with things like “US Trade + Bleed”)